 When enabled, the Export to Excel button is available on the record list and any read-only grids that use the record type as the source.

 This button is not available when viewing the record list or a read-only grid on a mobile device.

-The amount of record data you can export from your record list or read-only grid depends on the record type's data source and whether or not the Export to Excel feature is enabled.
+The amount of record data you can export from your record list or read-only grid depends on the record type's data source:

 Exporting data store entities from either record lists or smart services relies on sorting the entity by its primary key.
 This sorting ensures that data is exported consistently - that is, all rows are exported and no row is exported more than once.

 Appian export operations use small batches to control the amount of memory consumed.
 The last row of a batch is tracked and used to determine where the next batch starts.
 By managing load this way, we avoid high memory consumption when exporting entities with a very large number of rows.

 Designers should adhere to Database Performance Best Practices when creating their schema relationships.
 Because database views do not have a primary key, or the ability to have indexes, Appian recommends exporting data only from tables or materialized views in order to avoid query timeouts with large data sets.

 When you export the record list, the way the Appian components appear in Excel may differ.
 Since Excel has its own formatting and styling restrictions, consider how the following components will display in Excel when designing your record list.